We are excited to partner with Microsoft to offer

 Why is it critical to test your websites on Microsoft Edge browser?

-Microsoft Edge is the default browser on a Windows 10 system and currently is the third most popular browser when combined with Internet Explorer.
-In 2018, Microsoft Edge received rave reviews for its design upgrades and hence is pegged to gain popularity.
-Microsoft Edge’s mobile browser version is also deemed superior on aspects such as feature-richness and speed.
-Given different browsers have different rendering engines, it becomes important to test your websites on Microsoft Edge browser.
+Microsoft Edge is the default browser on Windows 10.
+It is also currently the fourth most popular browser in global usage (as of Feb 2021).
+Microsoft Edge’s mobile browser version is also deemed superior in aspects such as feature-richness and speed.
+Since different browsers have different rendering engines, it becomes important to test websites on Microsoft Edge to ensure that Edge users do not have trouble accessing a website.

 What is an Edge emulator?

 The Edge emulator mimics a Microsoft Edge browser on your laptop or desktop.
-This allows developers and QA testers to do a quick check of their websites on Microsoft Edge online.
+This allows developers and QA testers to do a quick check of their websites on a replica of the browser.

-What are the disadvantages of using a Microsoft Edge emulator & simulator?
+What are the disadvantages of using Microsoft Edge emulators & simulators?

-Emulators & Simulators only mimic an Edge browser screen and usually runs slower than a real device.
-For example, a test on Mac can’t be reliably done on an emulator or VM since developers and QA testers cannot mimic the exact CSS support and how certain interactions would work on a real device browser.
-Therefore a test on Edge is incomplete without running these tests on a real device.
+Edge Emulators & Simulators only mimic an Edge browser screen and usually run slower than a real browser.
+In general, emulators or VMs are inadequate for testing since developers and QAs cannot mimic the exact CSS support and browser interactions that would occur on a real browser-device combination.
+Therefore, website testing would be incomplete without running tests on the real Edge browser installed on real devices.

-Can we test a website on Microsoft Edge Browser online on Windows & Mac?
+Can we test a website on Microsoft Edge online on Windows & Mac?

 How does BrowserStack help you with free edge browser testing?